Cavernosa/HollowKnight.EmptyMenu/README.md

 ## Usage
-The empty menu is found in "Main Menu" > Options > Mods > "EmptyMenu Options" To go back, press BACK or SUBMIT (in a keyboard, Escape or Enter)
+The empty menu is found in "Main Menu" > Options > Mods > "EmptyMenu Options"

+To go back, press BACK or SUBMIT (Escape or Enter in a keyboard)

 ## Build
 1. Get something to build C#.
 I use dotnet-sdk (available in most distros repos)